Anthoine Hubert: GP3 Series

 In November 2016, Hubert participated in F3 post-season testing with ART Grand Prix.
 In February 2017, he was recruited by ART to compete in the 2017 championship.
 He remained with them for the 2018 season.
 Despite only scoring two victories, two less than teammate Nikita Mazepin, the Frenchman won the title through his consistency, showcased by him finishing on the podium in eleven out of the 18 races.
 This led to him gaining reputation with Formula 1 teams such as Renault.

 FIA Formula 2 Championship

 In November 2018, Hubert participated in the F2 post-season test at Abu Dhabi with MP Motorsport.
 In January 2019, Hubert joined F2 full-time racing with BWT Arden, partnering fellow GP3 graduate Tatiana Calderón.
 He took two wins in the first half of his debut season, at Monte Carlo and at his home race in France.
 Hubert's first F2 win, in Monaco, was just 0.059 seconds ahead of the second placed driver Louis Delétraz.
 The second and final win was in his home country, a race he started from pole position and finished ahead of Juan Manuel Correa.
-He scored points in seven further races that season and was seventh in the standings before the round at Spa-Francorchamps.
+He scored points in seven further races that season and was seventh in the standings before the round at Spa-Francorchamps, he finally finished the season in tenth place in the F2 driver's championship.